Skip to main content

 Anode Heart: Layer Null Game Cover

-Anode Heart: Layer Null is a single player and multiplayer role playing game with a science fiction theme.
+Anode Heart: Layer Null is a single player and multiplayer role playing game with fantasy, anime and science fiction themes.
 It was developed by Stove Powered Games and was released on November 19, 2025.
-It received very positive reviews from players.
+It received overwhelmingly positive reviews from players.

 Skip User Reviews